rahmaaismail/Medical-Clinic-System/README.md

 This repository contains the code and documentation for a Medical Clinic System implemented in Python.
 The system manages patient data, records, and notes in a clinic, ensuring persistence across sessions.
 The project was completed in collaboration with a classmate and spans three major phases:

 - **Assignment 3**: Initial implementation of the system's core functionality, including data models and basic operations.
 We achieved 100% on this assignment, passing all integration tests successfully.
 - **Assignment 4**: Enhancements for persistent data storage and exception handling.
+We achieved 100% on this assignment, passing all integration tests successfully.
 - **Assignment 5**: Development of a Graphical User Interface (GUI) for improved usability and interaction.

 ## Table of Contents